How To Bet On Serie A

 The Serie A title is known as the scudetto (or little shield).
 The league winners are actually presented with a trophy but the scudetto refers to the shield which is sewn onto the winning team’s shirt for them to wear proudly the following season.

 In Serie A history winners have come from many parts of the country but there is one side who are far and above every other when it comes to scudetto wins.
-Juventus have won the championship 32 times (they’ve also been stripped of titles for their role in the Calciopolli match-fixing scandal) while Milan and Internazionale follow some way behind with their 18 championships apiece.
-Torino, Inter and Juventus share the record for the number of consecutive Serie A title wins but Juve can break that record if they win the upcoming 2016/17 season.
+Juventus have won the championship 34 times (they’ve also been stripped of titles for their role in the Calciopolli match-fixing scandal) while Milan and Internazionale follow some way behind with their 18 championships apiece.
+Juve also have the record for most consecutive titles.

-When it comes to Serie A top scorers, Juventus are top of the pile for teams with 4,804 goals as of the end of the 2015/16 season.
+When it comes to Serie A top scorers, Juventus are top of the pile for teams with 4,881 goals as of the end of the 2017/18 season.
 As for players, the top goalscoring honour goes to the late, great Silvio Piola whose 274 goals came between 1929 to 1954.
-The highest scoring player who is still active is Roma’s Francesco Totti with 248.

 There was a split before the 1921/1922 Italian season and a second Italian Football Federation, the Confederazione Calcistica Italiana, was formed and set up a separate league away from the Federazione Italiana Giuoco Calcio.
 The two leagues joined together for the following season.